harish-ponna-au6/maze_solver_python_project/README.md

 Open the input.txt file and type the desired input in provided format and then save it and close.

-`Format for typing the input condition.`
+`Instructions for making the input file.`

 Input should be string of space separated integers, numbers of integers denote n of the matrix and number of lines denote m of the matrix.
 Space between each integer is a must.